ConduitNetwork/docs/integration_guides/Clouds/aws/amazon.rst

 * Network Pools
 * MetaData Tag creation

-|morpheus| can provide a single pane of glass and self-service portal for managing instances scattered across both AWS and private cloud offerings like VMWare and Hyper-V.
+|conduit| can provide a single pane of glass and self-service portal for managing instances scattered across both AWS and private cloud offerings like VMWare and Hyper-V.

 Requirements
 ^^^^^^^^^^^^